 In the excavation of Akrotiri, Thera, five distinct layers (A2) of pumice create a level (A8) about one metre thick which covers the ruins caused by the earthquake (A4) (Fig. 8) [Doumas 2015].

+In First Order Logic:

+A8(x) ⊃ S20(x)

 Properties: AP11 has physical relation (is physical relation of): A8 Stratigraphic Unit

 AP15 is or contains remains of (is or has remains contained in): S10 Material Substantial